SonjiaD/ai4good/README.md

   Highlight any word in the story and get AI-generated, context-aware definitions using **Google Gemini API**.

 - **🎨 Story Illustration Generation**
-  Generate kid-friendly illustrations from story text using **OpenAI API**.
+  Generate kid-friendly illustrations from story text using **OpenAI DALL-E 3 API**.
-  - Default Model: `gpt-image-1` (configurable via `IMAGE_MODEL` env variable)
-  - Supports: DALL-E 3, or other OpenAI image models
-  - Images are tagged with kid-friendly prompts (simple shapes, soft colors, no violence)

 - **🧠 In-Context Learning with Learner Profiles** Questionnaire responses stored in **Supabase** database and used to tailor AI responses (e.g., adapting for ADHD, dyslexia, auditory processing disorder, etc.).